 Note that #include, similar to #define, has no semicolon terminator, and the compiler will yield cryptic error messages if you add one.

-- LibraryFile.h: when the angle brackets syntax is used, the libraries paths will be searched for the file.
+- LibraryFile.h: When the angle brackets syntax is used, the Arduino IDE seaches for the LibraryFile.h in the libraries paths.

 This example includes the Servo library so that its functions may be used to control a Servo motor.